 BSc Media Informatics and Visual Computing UE 033 532

 The Bachelor program Media Informatics and Visual Computing teaches you key technologies and technical processes in the areas of Computer Vision, Computer Graphics, Visualization and Augmented/Mixed/Virtual Reality.
-You will receive an interdisciplinary basic education in which you will gain future-oriented competencies in the design of innovative user interfaces.
-As a graduate, these technologies allow users to explore new ways of interacting and engaging in multiple activity areas.

 What are the contents of the program?